dsl-logo

 You would avoid paying lender’s mortgage insurance (LMI) on your home loan under the scheme.
 In practice, this would allow eligible buyers to buy a $600,000 house with a deposit of as little as $12,000, excluding other buying costs.

-The Help to Buy Scheme is expected to commence sometime in 2024, according to the Treasury.
+The Help to Buy Scheme will commence before the end of the year.
 There are up to 10,000 places for FY 2023-24, with a total of 40,000 spots allocated over four years.
 The Help to Buy scheme will require legislation in all states and territories so the roll out timetable and specific scheme rules may vary depending where you are in the country.

 The shared equity scheme is designed to help Australians on low and modest incomes buy a property sooner.
 Because of this income thresholds apply, and Help to Buy places will be available on a first come, first served basis.